 - Early in the loan repayment process, a more substantial portion of the payment goes towards paying the interest off the loan.

-- t seems like the auto loan companies want to make sure they collect their interest as quickly as possible.
+- It seems like the auto loan and refinancing companies want to make sure they collect their interest as quickly as possible.

 Killing The Loan

 The root of the term amortization is ‘mort,' which means to kill, deaden or eliminate.
 In an amortized loan, the owed amount is killed off a little each month with each payment.
 However, it's the bulk of the interest that dies first eventually followed by the principle.
 Interestingly enough, each payment in an amortized loan makes the borrower's credit healthier and stronger.
 Amortization makes it possible for a borrower to know precisely how much they need to budget for their auto loan and how long it will take to pay it off.
 It is a unique type of loan because of the way the size and structure of the payments are determined.

 Some people think amortized loans are similar to interest-only loans because the repayment plan focuses heavily on paying the interest in the early part of the loan repayment process.
 However, loan amortization is not an interest-only loan.
 From the very beginning, a sizeable portion of the payments is applied towards the principle.
 Plus, with an interest-only loan, there is usually a large balloon payment due late in the loan repayment process.
 With loan amortization, the size of the payment remains the same throughout the life of the loan.
 This is something that makes loan amortization popular with borrowers.
 They always know exactly how much is owed each month.